humahq/huma-sdk/README.md

-# HUMA-SDK - Python Package for HUMA-API
+# HUMA-SDK - A Python Package for the HUMA-API

 Huma-SDK is the Huma-API Software Development Kit (SDK) for Python, allowing developers to interact with the Huma-API services in their Python applications.